FuncoLand: Business operations

 Funco's marketing focused primarily on television advertising, with support from newspaper ads and inserts, in-store promotions and direct mail.
 The company also took advantage of special promotions of major titles in conjunction with game manufacturers; in 1993, promotions of Mortal Kombat, Madden NFL '94 and NBA Jam successfully introduced many consumers to FuncoLand's concept.
-In 1992, Funco began publishing Game Informer, a monthly magazine that includes reviews of new games, which reached a circulation of over 195,000 by March 1999.
-The magazine was published by Sunrise Publications, Inc., a wholly-owned subsidiary of Funco.
+In 1992, Funco began publishing Game Informer, a monthly magazine that included reviews of new games, which reached a circulation of over 195,000 by March 1999.
+The magazine was published by Sunrise Publications, Inc., a wholly owned subsidiary of Funco.
 The company also distributed a mail-order catalog every other month to approximately 60,000 customers who generally lived in geographic areas not served by FuncoLand stores, allowing them to purchase video games and equipment from the company's headquarters.
 Funco's e-commerce platform, the FuncoLand Superstore, included schedules for newly arriving games and reviews of new and classic games.
 Trademarked slogans that were deemed important to the company's marketing efforts include "Experience the Fun at FuncoLand", "Your Source for Interactive Entertainment", "Bring Home the Fun", "America's Place To Shop For Video Games", and "More Video Games at Half the Price".

 FuncoLand employed around 1,500 full-time and part-time employees by November 21, 1999.
 The chain would recruit temporary part-time employees during seasonal peak periods.
 All store locations were leased, typically for an initial three-year term and with varying options for renewal.
 In addition to its retail outlets, Funco leased a 50,000 square foot distribution center and office facility in Eden Prairie, where its corporate headquarters was located.